biozal/NewWorld/dm/Echor Empire/House Jackson.md

 # House Jackson of New Jersey

+House Jackson rules over the territory of New Jersey.
+They have been shadowed from taking over lands by House Brown whom rules the lands around it.
+Lord Charles Jackson is one of the greatest military minds in the empire and the only reason that his house rules over New Jersey.

 - **Lord Charles Jackson**: A stern but fair ruler, in his or early 50s, with short dark hair and piercing blue eyes.
 He wears a fine suit of plate armor adorned with the sigil of House Jackson, a white eagle on a green field.
 Charles is known for his tactical brilliance and unyielding loyalty to his family and his people.

 - **Lady Chelsea Jackson (Cole)**:  Lord Charles Jackson's wife.
 A graceful and charming woman, in her mid-40s, with long blonde hair and bright green eyes.
 She wears a flowing gown of emerald silk, embroidered with gold thread and pearls.
 Chelsea is highly skilled in diplomacy and has many allies in New York and House Argentus.